-A Service Level Agreement (SLA) expanding on the implementation of the MoU as well as Standard Operating Procedures (SOP) continued to be discussed with the appropriate role-players.
+A Service Level Agreement (SLA) expanding on the implementation of the MoU continued to be discussed with the appropriate role-players.
+As the Standard Operating Procedures (SOP), which support the SLA was published by SARS in October 2016, discussions on the SLA would be fast tracked as the two documents are dependent on each other.